Election 2020: New Conservative fails in High Court to argue for TVNZ debate inclusion

 "All New Conservative is seeking is for their leader to stand up and address the nation," Mijatov said.

-TVNZ's lawyer M McCarthy said the network's overarching desire was to be fair, reasonable and objective.
+TVNZ's lawyer Briony Davies said the network's overarching desire was to be fair, reasonable and objective.

 It had no motive to exclude the New Conservative party and it's leader from participating.